-During the 2017 -2018 school year, HCA worked to follow SUSD district's goals and administrative expectations and align our goals with the district's Blueprint for Student Achievement.
+During the 2018 -2019 school year, HCA worked to follow SUSD district's goals and administrative expectations and align our goals with the district's Blueprint for Student Achievement.
 Ensuring our graduates are college and career ready with a solid medical themed foundation was the focus of programs and classroom instruction.

 The staff of HCA employs a wide range of strategies to encourage family, industry and community involvement with the teaching and learning process.
 As the school has grown, administration and staff have each year developed rigorous UC approved courses.
 In doing so, our goal is to prepare HCA students for the level of quality and commitment required to succeed in post-secondary educational settings.
 These courses allow students to explore a variety of pathways within the medical fled, specifically: sports medicine, mental health/psychology, medical investigation, medical office work and general practice.
 HCA has worked well with its community partners to establish consistent Community Service, Job Shadowing, and Internship opportunities for HCA students.
 HCA has also in the 2017-2018 school year developed a relationship with Sutter Gould to provide HCA eighteen year old students an opportunity to gain an Medical Assistant certificate.
+In the 2018-2019 school year HCA continued to grow the Medical Assistant Program to 19 students from 6 the previous year.